dvanhu/spam-mlops/README.md

   GitHub Actions CI/CD → Docker Hub
 ```

-**Data layer:** Raw datasets are tracked by DVC and excluded from Git.
-Only the `dvc.lock` file (a cryptographic snapshot of pipeline state) is committed, ensuring any collaborator can reproduce the exact dataset and model by running `dvc pull`.
+**Data layer:** The raw dataset (`spam.csv`) is tracked by DVC and excluded from Git.
+Only the `.dvc` pointer file and `dvc.lock` snapshot are committed, ensuring any collaborator can reproduce the exact dataset by running `dvc pull`.

-**Training layer:** The DVC pipeline (`dvc.yaml`) defines the stages: preprocessing, training, and evaluation.
-Running `dvc repro` executes only the stages whose dependencies have changed, making the pipeline incremental and efficient.
+**Training layer:** The DVC pipeline (`dvc.yaml`) defines the training stage with explicit input/output dependencies.
+Running `dvc repro` executes only the stages whose dependencies have changed, making the pipeline incremental and auditable.

-**Experiment tracking:** MLflow records parameters, metrics, and artifact paths for every training run.
-This provides a persistent audit trail and enables comparison across experiments without manually managing log files.
+**Artifact layer:** Training produces two serialized artifacts — `model.pkl` (the fitted classifier) and `vectorizer.pkl` (the fitted CountVectorizer).
+Separating these allows the vectorizer to be reused independently during inference without re-fitting.

-**Serving layer:** The trained model artifact is loaded at startup by the FastAPI application, which exposes a `/predict` endpoint accepting text input and returning a spam/ham classification with confidence.
+**Serving layer:** The FastAPI application loads both artifacts at startup.
+Inference logic is isolated in `utils.py`, keeping route definitions in `app.py` clean.
+Input/output contracts are enforced via Pydantic schemas in `schema.py`.

 **Deployment layer:** A `Dockerfile` packages the API and all runtime dependencies into a portable image.
-GitHub Actions builds this image on every push to `main` and pushes it to Docker Hub, keeping the registry image current without manual intervention.
+GitHub Actions builds and pushes this image to Docker Hub on every push to `main`.

 ---